SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     - always non-unique in standard tables.
 - Key access is optimized for hashed and sorted tables, but not for standard tables.
   - You cannot modify key fields in hashed and sorted tables.
-  - In standard tables, key access is relatively slow because the search is linear.
+  - In standard tables, key access is not optimized regarding the primary table index (for the secondary table index, it is optimized) because the search is linear.
 - Generally, the larger the table, the slower the key access.
-Hashed tables excel here, providing constant access time even for very large tables.
+The benefit of hash tables is that they offer constant access time, even for very large tables.
 - Sorted and standard tables have a primary table index, hence their designation as index tables.
 - The primary table index assigns a unique line number to each table line.
   - The index updates whenever a line is added or removed.